 However, on dry land for a disabled person the islands tourism council is getting more aware of the needs of people in wheelchairs, but the Disability Act is not applicable within Jersey.
 For loved ones that need support when going to the beach, contact Beach Ability and they will help you get the disabled person in the wheelchair into a state of the art wheelchair - big blue wheels and an airline sort of seat will make the disabled person and carers visit to the beach an enjoyable experience.
 Beach Ability can be contacted on 07797 935 088 but give them 24 hour notice because this charity is run by volunteers and doesn't charge for the hire.
 Donations are most welcome, but instead of the disabled person not being able to get down to the beach, now they can.
 For the 'fitter' Silver Traveller that likes to go walking then Jersey is the place to go contact the Jersey tourist office and they will provide you with a walkers guide to Jersey and Jersey does have an Autumn walking festival.
 The guides are knowledgeable and very informative whether you want to walk alone or with a group this is catered for in the brochures www.jersey.com/walking.

 Jersey has a succession of saints, St Hellier, St Brelade, St John, and many more, all beautiful bays and areas from the soft gentle beaches to the rugged cliff top walks.
 Jersey attracts the Silver Traveller because of the short distance to travel either by air or sea and is English speaking but Jersey is 'upping its ante' and catering for everyone young or old.
-The German War Tunnel experience is better than I remembered and has been up graded over the years with new technology - well worth a visit the cost for seniors is £10.60 per person - the Durrel Wildlife Park is for the young and young at heart, beaches for wind surfing or surf boarding are very popular.
+The German War Tunnel experience is better than I remembered and has been up graded over the years with new technology - well worth a visit - the Durrel Wildlife Park is for the young and young at heart, beaches for wind surfing or surf boarding are very popular.
 The Jersey Pearl Centre is a treat, whether you are spending on precious pearls or just perusing and then calling at the lovely cafe it is well worth the visit.
 The Botanical Gardens, The Glass Church, the La Mare Wine Estate (don't forget the Black Butter - gorgeous), The Jersey Lavender Estate, so many things to see and do and if you do run out of things to do take a boat ride to Guernsey or one of the other Channel Islands such as Sark, Herm or Alderney, and of course a short hop over to France - I am saving those for another time.

 I loved the familiar, comfort of Jersey, it is good